Guilhermeslucas/Azure-AI-API-Experiment/README.md

 ## Architecture

-For the better explaining of the application, I'll describe each in divided sections below.
+For the better explaining of the application, I'll describe each one in divided sections below.
 Both the back and the front end were deployed inside [Azure Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/) with [Docker](https://www.docker.com/).

 ![General Arch](imgs/architechture.jpg)